Jaretbinford/Jaretbinford.github.io/_posts/2017-11-10-merge-two-attributes.md

             :where [?e :user/username ?email]] (d/db conn))
 {% endhighlight %}

+And there you have it, you've merged all the usernames under one attribute!!!!

+## Fulltext happens

 This process can be applied when needing to implement :db/fulltext.
 But instead of altering existing schema we need to add a new attribute and transact with fulltext enabled.
 We will then want to pour in/import our data and use the new attribute going forward

 {% highlight clojure %}
      ;;Create the new username with fulltext attribute